Polyanyanwu/football-quiz-pp2/README.md

 ![The Answer Explanation](/docs/answer_explanation.png)

 The user clicks on the Next Question button to navigate to the next random question from the system.
 The question is picked randomly from the quiz level database that the user currently selected.
 If a user clicks on the Next Question without submitting answer for the currently displayed question, a Confirmation message is displayed to ensure the user really want to navigate to another question.
 If the user clicks Ok, the next question is displayed, if not no action is taken.

+The quiz is switched to professional level automatically if a user has answered 8 amateur questions.

 The Restart the Quiz button enables the user to restart the quiz at any time deemed necessary.
 A confirmation window is displayed requesting <em>Confirm restarting the Quiz, your scores would be reset to zero and timer will restart?</em> If the user clicks Yes, the quiz is restarted if No is clicked user returns to continue the quiz without restarting.
 If the Yes confirmation was clicked, an alert is displayed informing the user that the quiz has restarted.
 ![The Restart Quiz Confirmation](/docs/confirmation.png)